paulrobertlloyd/paulrobertlloyd-v3/README.md

 To run with HTTPS locally on macOS first [follow the setup steps described here](https://gist.github.com/jed/6147872).
 To create the required SSL certificates, follow these steps:

-1. Change into the correct directory: `cd src`
+1. Change into the correct directory: `cd etc/nginx`
 2. Create the certificate files:

   ```